 The failure mode for the 1MHz inductor was very interesting: the LED would light for about 10 seconds then turn off for about the same length of time while the battery recovered some of its voltage.
 It would rise to a voltage of about 0.62V and this would turn on the LED again until it hit a low of about 0.51V, at which point the LED would turn off.
 This cycling continued throughout the day, another eight hours, when I finally replaced the 1MHz inductor with the 5KHz inductor and ran the battery down to about 0.37V.

 NOTE 2: When I used so much wire that the inductances were around 3.5 mH, the LED did not light up at all, so that is definitely not better.
 Too high an inductance as well as too low an inductance will cause the LED to not light up.
 So far I know it works from ~< 1μH to > 800μH.
 In the transistor test grid above, we see that 800 μH still worked fine so the LED fails to light up somewhere between 820 μH and 3.5 mH.
 I don't think it is worthwhile to do more tests to determine the inductance value that stops the LED from lighting up.
-However, since it now turns out that the more windings the less current is used, perhaps more tests to see how low a freqency is possible with a reasonable number of windings would be worthwhile.
+However, since the more windings the less current is used, perhaps more tests to see how low a current is possible with a reasonable number of windings would be worthwhile.